Posted on 08 Sep 2014 16:28

 To make red-eye gravy, you need a thick slice of country ham like a real Virginia ham or Smithfield ham.
 It is best to have a piece with plenty of fat still around the edges because you need this fat to render off and provide the drippings, and flavor, for the gravy.
 If your ham is leaner, you can start with a bit of bacon grease or a few tablespoons of lard.
 You can, of course, choose both a fatty ham and the additional fat, if you would like.
 Fry one to two large slices of ham in a large skillet until the ham is well done and nicely browned, the fat having melted off into the pan and bits of stuck on crust having formed on the pan's bottom.
 Remove the ham and place on a serving plate.
 Add 3/4 to one cup of brewed coffee to the pan drippings and scraps the bottom of the pan as the liquid heats.
 Boil for around 5 minutes, while stirring, and spoon over the ham, or cooked grits.

-Be aware that some Southerners will tell you to use water, just add a teaspoon or so of coffee to the gravy.
+Be aware that some Southerners will tell you to use water and to just add a teaspoon or so of coffee to the gravy.
 If you used ground coffee, this would, of course, result in some unpleasantness, with bitter, gritty coffee grinds in your gravy.
 However, a lot of Southerners will say coffee when they mean instant coffee, the two being pretty much interchangeable.
 So, translate "a teaspoon of coffee" to "a teaspoon of instant coffee powder."